anirudhreddy18/GCP-SA/Notes.md

 When an object is uploaded to bucket, directly invoke a cloud function When an object is uploaded to bucket, setup a notification to pub/sub & then respond to that event using Cloud function/cloud run.
 When an object is uploaded to bucket, directly trigger a cloud run service uses eventArc.

-## IAM
- GCP ROLES -> AWS policies
- GCP Policy -> AWS Role Binding
- Roles -> it’s all about permissions.
-Can have multiple permissions Policy -> Assigning role/roles to User.

 ### Roles
  - Basic -> viewer, owner, admin.
 Gives read access to all GCP Services etc. Not recommended